Trail cams offer valuable insights into animal activity, says Will Pocklington writing in Shooting Times

 The previous day, a friend had downloaded the latest footage from several trail cams we’ve been using for a while now on a local estate.
 They’ve added a new dimension to our reconnaissance.
 I say ‘our’ because there are three of us who manage the deer there, and we share anything interesting from the cameras on a WhatsApp group.

-There’s little doubt these tools have become a real asset in recent years — to gamekeepers, stalkers, ecologists, you name it — but they’re far from a modern concept; records of unattended ‘camera traps’ go back more than a century.
+There’s little doubt these tools have become a real asset in recent years — to gamekeepers, deer stalkers, ecologists, you name it — but they’re far from a modern concept; records of unattended ‘camera traps’ go back more than a century.
 Today’s trail cams are, of course, quite different.
 Countless models are on the market, including Browning, Bushnell and Spypoint.
 Some stream content directly to another device via Wi-Fi; many store files on a memory card.
 Trigger speeds, range and resolution vary but most record video footage or capture images to a reasonable standard when the motion sensor detects movement.

 They’re generally no bigger than a cartridge box and, even for a technophobe like me, they are pretty straightforward to use.